-He does not have greater purpose than that of getting from one place to another, freely wandering, solitary and without the plagues of modern life.
+He does not have a greater purpose than that of getting from one place to another, freely wandering, solitary, and without the plagues of modern life.

 His life philosophy is simple.
 That there will be some kind of permanent truth “round the next bend” and he only has to stumble upon it.

 I dropped it into third

 At this point in the poem, the narrative takes a dark and surprising turn.
 The speaker, clearly overwhelmed by the life of this man, attacks him,

 On the top road out of Harrogate.

 He hit him “once with the head,” of a krooklok, a specific brand of the steering wheel lock.
 This is the third instance in which the speaker mentions a particular branded product, emphasizing his connection to the modern world of consumerism.

 The speaker continues describing the attack without inflection of any trance of remorse.
 He continues to hit the man, striking him “six times…in the face.”
 While doing this he was able to keep the car completely under control.
 He,